 There is a clear difference between rest and sleep.
-In the land of nod, where we are unconscious, we have no choice where our mind takes us.
+While sleeping, we have no choice where our mind takes us.
 Conscious effort is needed to rest purposefully, but this can pay dividends in re-energising ourselves for the challenges ahead.

 - Ensure you get enough sleep – seven to nine hours if possible.

 - Find time to rest during the day, even if it’s only a few moments to focus on something other than your work, such as your breathing.